rhasanbd/Linear-Neural-Networks/README.md

 Layers are the basic building blocks of neural networks in Keras: https://keras.io/api/layers/

-For building a LNN, we only need to add **Dense layers**, which is core layer is Keras: https://keras.io/api/layers/core_layers/dense/
+For building a LNN, we only need to add **Dense layers**, which is a core layer is Keras: https://keras.io/api/layers/core_layers/dense/

-Dense layer implements the operation: output = activation(dot(input, kernel) + bias) where activation is the element-wise activation function passed as the activation argument, kernel is a weight matrix created by the layer, and bias is a bias vector created by the layer (only applicable if use_bias is True).
+Dense layer implements the operation:

+        output = activation(dot(input, kernel) + bias)

+where activation is the element-wise activation function passed as the activation argument, kernel is a weight matrix created by the layer, and bias is a bias vector created by the layer (only applicable if use_bias is True).

 The tf.keras.layers.Dense class has the following parameters: